 “In response to ongoing problems with the provision of clean drinking water on reserves throughout Canada, the government prepared this law, which sets out a process for developing regulations.
 Hence, the SDWFNA does not specify water quality parameters, standards, or actions to improve water quality.
 Rather, it enables Aboriginal Affairs and Northern Development Canada (AANDC) and Health Canada to develop regulations dealing with drinking water and wastewater.” [emphasis added]

-Many of the on-reserve water systems have not been updated to meet the demands of a growing population.
-Additional on-reserve housing units cannot be added without upgrades to the water and wastewater infrastructure.
-Overcrowding in on-reserve housing is common on many reserves which places extra strain on inadequate sanitation systems.
+Many of the on-reserve water systems still need to be updated to meet the demands of a growing population.
+Additional on-reserve housing units cannot be added without water and wastewater infrastructure upgrades.
+Overcrowding in on-reserve housing is common, putting extra strain on inadequate sanitation systems.

-Exposure to waterborne contaminants such as e. coli have health impacts that include gastrointestinal disorders, the increase risk of cancer, and recurring skin infections.
+Exposure to waterborne contaminants such as E. coli has health impacts that include gastrointestinal disorders, the increased risk of cancer, and recurring skin infections.
 Struggling under long-term DWAs leaves people frustrated, scared, and desperate, not to mention exhausted from caring for family members, young and old, in crowded, unhealthy housing.
 There is a social cost as well.
 Bathing is limited and clean laundry is a challenge.

-Make it Safe: Canada’s Obligation to End First Nations Water Crisis, Human Rigths Watch
+Make it Safe: Canada’s Obligation to End First Nations Water Crisis, Human Rights Watch